-Anthony is seventy-six, having been married to his wife, Adrienne, for fifty-three years.
-They have five married children— Carolyn & Hugo, Alan & Anne, Marie & Richard, Emma & Dirk, and Sarah & Paul— and thirteen grandchildren: Matthew and Ella; Philippa and Jonathan; Jeremy, Ngaire, and Trevor; Jake, Finn, and Crystal; Bjorn, Greta, and Minka.
+Anthony is 78, having been married to his wife, Adrienne, for 55 years.
+They have five married children: Carolyn, Alan, Marie, Emma and Sarah and fourteen grandchildren: Matthew & Ella; Phillipa & Jonathan; Jeremy, Ngaire & Trevor; Jake, Finn, Crystal & Caleb; Bjorn, Greta & Minka.

-The family moved to the town of Whakatane, Bay of Plenty, New Zealand, in 1976 when Anthony took up funeral directing, as a principal, expanding an initial sibling partnership until the close of the century.
-Anthony acquired practical experience in accounting, business management, and computer usage (early Apples - including the Lisa).
+The family moved to a Bay of Plenty, NZ, town in 1976 when Anthony took up funeral directing, as a principal, expanding an initial sibling partnership until the close of the century.
+Anthony acquired practical experience in accounting, business management, and computer usage (early Apples - including the ‘Lisa’).

-Upon retiring from active funeral directing in 2000 and selling his interests.
-He then commenced the promotion and the writing of funeral management software for the New Zealand funeral environment.
-Rewarded with national success, he has now also retired, in 2007, from the active management of that interest, living near some of his family in Hamilton, New Zealand.
+Upon retiring from active funeral directing in 2000 and selling his interests, he then commenced the promotion and the writing of funeral management software for the NZ funeral environment.
+Rewarded with national success, he has now also retired, in 2007, from the active management of that interest, living near some of his family in Hamilton NZ.

-Anthony was brought up in the Methodist faith of his father until his midteens; his mother’s side was Open Brethren.
-He is Christian in belief within an Apostolic Pentecostal Charismatic framework of choice (since the 1990s), having been earlier in the Mormon church for several years.
-Thereafter, he was in the Baptist denomination, followed by finding a home within the Acts (Apostolic) church movement born of the Welsh Revival in the early 1900s.
+Anthony was brought up in the Methodism of his father until his mid-teens, his mother’s side was Open Brethren.
+He is Christian in belief within an Apostolic Pentecostal Charismatic framework of choice (since the 1990’s) having been earlier in the Mormon church for several years.
+Thereafter he was in the Baptist denomination followed by finding a home within the Acts (Apostolic) church movement in New Zealand.

 The Website of The Lord